kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 observed](https://dzone.com/articles/java-vs-go-multiple-users-load-test-1),
 since I think this is how Ivan **mistakenly concluded that Java could serve twice as many users**.
-In my testing, I could run the tests **without errors in** either Go/Java stack when I waited patiently for the services to be ready, and not run the tests repeatedly as to cause **too many open files**.
+In my testing, I could run the tests **without errors in** either Go/Java stack when I waited patiently for the Java service to be ready, and not run the tests repeatedly as to cause [**too many open files**](https://medium.com/@pahud/ulimit-of-nofile-in-amazon-ecs-optimized-ami-6790aedee582).

 Ivan's Go code appears to have had a [database connection pool limit issue](https://github.com/nikitsenka/bank-go/issues/2) which goes away when